 4 in 5 Indian professionals believe AI will change the way they work

-About four in five professionals in India believe that artificial intelligence (AI ) will significantly change the way they work, while 8 in 10 professionals believe that there will be 'significant' change to their jobs in the next year as a result of AI, a new report said on Thursday.
+New Delhi: About four in five professionals in India believe that artificial intelligence (AI ) will significantly change the way they work, while 8...

 New Delhi: About four in five professionals in India believe that artificial intelligence (AI ) will significantly change the way they work, while 8 in 10 professionals believe that there will be ‘significant’ change to their jobs in the next year as a result of AI, a new report said on Thursday.